 Even if it's not officially your job to foster a positive, creative company culture - do it anyway.

 In a way, this is all about being a positive role model.
 It means acting in accordance with the values you believe in.
 And if your company calls itself creative, collaborative, pioneering or that kind of thing, lean into it.
 This is an especially powerful way to make an impact when starting a new role.

-When you're an employee who doesn't have a stake in the company other than your monthly salary, you might not be super on-board with mission statements and values.
+When you're an employee who doesn't have a stake in the company other than your monthly salary, you might not be completely on-board with mission statements and values.
 You might see them pinned on the wall or stated on the company website, but they might not mean much to you personally.

 Sure, some buzzwords are meaningless - 'innovation' is pretty much a necessity in any business, yet many say it's their key advantage as though no other company innovates.
 But if you dig deeper and really look at what your company wants to be, helping it realise those ambitions can massively work in your favour.

 'Intrapreneurship' is all about being proactive and creative within your job role.
-While you'll have a set place in the hierarchy of your workplace, you can still start projects and new initiatives by sharing your ideas and making them happen.
-You might have to be a bit annoying and pester your boss for permission sometimes, but showing ambition and executing on ideas is an amazing way to open up new opportunities for yourself while inspiring others to do the same.
+While you'll have a set place in the hierarchy of your workplace, you can still start special projects and new initiatives by sharing your ideas and making them happen.
+You might have to be a bit annoying and pester decision-makers for permission sometimes, but showing ambition and executing on ideas is an amazing way to open up new opportunities for yourself while inspiring others to do the same.